wangyinfeng/cmd_handbook/openstackusage.md

 Explain from https://bugzilla.redhat.com/show_bug.cgi?id=1168478
 > vNIC reported "speed" is an utterly fake number, that has nothing to do with vNIC QoS capping.

+## Failed to allocate the network
+When create instances on another host, such error show on the page.
+Check the `neutron agent-list` the target host's agent is offline.
+Then check on the target host, the agent offline because connect to mq failed.
+Restart the agent and then restart the iptables on the controller, mq connect success, and instance build OK.

 # keystone
 ## Invalid OpenStack Identity credentials